 Written by Andrew MacDowell, Director, DecisivEdge™

 Digital transformation, digital revolution, digitization – whatever name you give today’s explosion of technology – the trend has changed commercial lending, like other industries, both in and out of the finance space.
-While loan origination software has long been a part of the commercial finance landscape, many aspects of the lending process are now digital, which is driving advances in how loans are underwritten.
+While commercial loan origination software has long been a part of the finance landscape, many aspects of the loan origination process are now digital, which is driving advances in how commercial loans are underwritten.

-If you are using an aging platform, you likely are lacking functionality that speeds up loan origination and increases accuracy.
-Investing in new systems can help brokers and lenders capitalize on efficiencies such as increased automation, integration of digitized data and other innovations that are driving today’s commercial lending success.
+If you are using an aging software platform, you likely are lacking functionality that speeds up loan origination and increases accuracy.
+Investing in a new commercial loan origination software solution can help brokers and lenders capitalize on efficiencies such as increased automation, integration of digitized data and other innovations that are driving today’s commercial lending success.

 Loan Underwriting Means Analyzing Data